PlayStation Now has come a long way – from rather sketchy beginnings – to become one of the best gaming subscription

 Once you pick a game, the service will connect you to a remote server that will host your session.
-There's a bit of a wait (while Sony strings it all together) before you're thrown into the action.
+A few moments later and the game is up and running.

 There was a time that we hoped, perhaps somewhat naively, that PlayStation Now would be the Netflix of video game streaming.
 The hope was that we could shell out our cash and access any game on the service forever – so long as we didn't let our subscription lapse.

 PlayStation Now hasn't quite unfolded that way.
 That's not to say that the service is bad, mind you.
 It's just... different.

-All a streaming video service has to do is push content from a server to your PC.
+All a streaming video service has to do is push content from a server to your console.
 It needs to know when you pause, obviously, but other than a few small commands, the service doesn't really take any input.

 That need to always be listening for commands and interpreting them in real time is what makes a service like PlayStation Now a nightmare to code.
 For you, this point can mean the difference between lag-free gameplay and an unplayable experience.